 \subsection{DeepAR model}

-In the remainder of the paper, for clarity of the derivations, scalar variables are represented in normal font, vector variables in bold font, and matrix variables in capital bold font.
-This section \ref{sec:deepar} essentially paraphrases \cite{salinas_deepar_2020}, but ensures the present paper is self-contained, while introducing the necessary formalism in general terms.
+In the remainder of the paper, for clarity purposes, scalar variables are represented in normal font, vector variables in bold font, and matrix variables in capital bold font.
+Section \ref{sec:deepar} essentially paraphrases \cite{salinas_deepar_2020}, but ensures the present paper is self-contained while introducing the necessary formalism in general terms.